Bronwyn Bishop: Speaker of the House (2013–2015)

 Following the Coalition victory at the federal election on 7 September 2013, Tony Abbott announced Bishop as the Coalition's nominee as next Speaker of the Australian House of Representatives.
 Bishop was elected as Speaker on 12 November 2013.
+Her tenure was largely concurrent with the premiership of Abbott.
 She was the third woman, and the first non-Labor woman, to hold the post.
 She was also the first former senator to become Speaker of the lower house.
 She opted against wearing the full traditional attire of the Speaker like her predecessor Peter Slipper, instead continuing to wear ordinary business attire.

 In October 2014, Bishop became the longest-serving woman in the history of the Australian Parliament, outstripping the record of 27 years and 3 months previously held by Kathy Sullivan.
 In November 2014 Bishop lost her bid for presidency of the Inter-Parliamentary Union.

 Bishop received significant criticism for her partisanship and claims of bias as speaker.
-The speaker's role is nominally nonpartisan.
+The speaker's role is expected to be nonpartisan.
+The perception of bias led to the opposition unsuccessfully attempting to move a motion of no confidence in Bishop's speakership in 2014.
 During her tenure in the chair, Bishop ejected Labor MPs from the House 393 times, but Coalition MPs only seven times.
+In particular, Bishop ejected 18 MPs from the chamber during a sitting of the House of Representatives on the 27th of November, 2014, prompting then-Manager of Opposition Business, Tony Burke to point out: "At risk of adding to the total, I should point out that 18 members in one sitting is an all-time record since Federation".
+Bishop had also continued to attend Liberal party room meetings during her speakership, despite convention against this.